Revision

 deciding to reject or sign any bill, the several states when deciding to

-Constitutional Council shall have the sole power to try all impeachments.
-When
+Council shall have the sole power to try all impeachments.
+When the President

-the President of the United States is tried, the Chief Justice of the Supreme
+of the United States is tried, the Chief Justice of the Supreme Court shall

-Court shall preside: and no office holder shall be convicted without the
+preside: and no office holder shall be convicted without the concurrence of six

-in cases of impeachment shall not extend further than to removal from office
+impeachment shall not extend further than to removal from office and once

-and once removed, disqualification to hold and enjoy any office of honor, trust
+removed, disqualification to hold and enjoy any office of honor, trust or

-or profit under the United States: but the party convicted shall nevertheless
+profit under the United States: but the party convicted shall nevertheless be

-be liable and subject to indictment, trial, judgment and punishment, according
+liable and subject to indictment, trial, judgment and punishment, according to

 VI.
 The